sbesson/ome-release/README.md

 Several environment variables can be configured for this step:

-- if `STAGING` is defined, the documentation URI will point at the staging documentation instead of the release documentation, for example https://www.openmicroscopy.org/site/support/bio-formats-staging instead of https://www.openmicroscopy.org/site/support/bio-formats.
+- if `STAGING` is defined, the documentation URL will point at the staging documentation instead of the release documentation, for example https://www.openmicroscopy.org/site/support/bio-formats-staging instead of https://www.openmicroscopy.org/site/support/bio-formats.